Koki Kitayama

-Koki Kitayama (北山 亘基, Kitayama Koki) is a Japanese professional baseball pitcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
+Koki Kitayama (北山 亘基, Kitayama Kōki) is a Japanese professional baseball pitcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).

 Career

-On June 19, 2025, Kitayama pitched a perfect game until the bottom of the 9th inning, when he allowed a solo home run to Yomiuri Giants catcher Takumi Ohshiro.
+On June 19, 2025, Kitayama pitched a no-hitter until the bottom of the 9th inning, when he allowed a solo home run to Yomiuri Giants catcher Takumi Ohshiro.
 He was named an NPB All-Star for the first time in 2025.